Colorectal cancer (CRC) is the fourth most common malignancy in the UK and a major cause of morbidity and mortality.

 HNPCC, also known as Lynch syndrome, is an autosomal dominant condition responsible for around 3% of CRCs.
 Common mutations include MLH1, MSH2, MSH6 and PMS2.

-Mutations to DNA mismatch repair genes result in increased incidence of CRC as well as a number of other malignancies including endometrial, ovary, small bowel, stomach, gallbladder, liver, brain and renal tract.
+Mutations to DNA mismatch repair genes result in an increased incidence of CRC as well as a number of other malignancies including endometrial, ovary, small bowel, stomach, gallbladder, liver, brain and renal tract.

 For more on Lynch syndrome check out our notes!

 FAP is an autosomal dominant condition with penetrance approaching 100% caused by mutations to the adenomatous polyposis coli (APC) gene - a tumour suppressor gene.
 It is characterised by the development of numerous adenomatous polyps in the colon and rectum, some of which undergo malignant change.
 90% will develop CRC before the age of 45 if not treated.
 Screening is typically commenced at the age of 12-14 with an annual colonoscopy.